top of page

 1500

 German surgeon and alchemist Hieronymous Brunschwig publishes Liber de arte distillandi: Das buch der rechten kunst zu distillieren (“The Book of the Art of Distillation”) in Strasbourg.
-It is a groundbreaking book that inspires numerous Holland distilling houses to begin producing brandewijn (burnt wine) from malted grain.
+This groundbreaking book inspires numerous Holland distilling houses to begin producing brandewijn (burnt wine) from malted grain.

 1501

-Others had tried, including Christopher Columbus, but Pedro de Atienza is the first to successfully import sugarcane seedlings to Hispaniola.
+Others had tried, including Christopher Columbus, but Pedro de Atienza was the first to import sugarcane seedlings to Hispaniola successfully.
 He harvests his first crop four years later.

 1505

-Scotland’s King James IV grants a monopoly to the Guild of Surgeons and Barbers to produce aqua vitae.
+Scotland’s King James IV granted the Guild of Surgeons and Barbers a monopoly to produce aqua vitae.

 1510